coreos/jwt-auth-example/PROTOCOL.md

 ### User Verification endpoint

-The user verification endpoint returns a signed [JSON Web Tokens](http://jwt.io) if the (username, password) pairs matches.
+The user verification endpoint returns a signed [JSON Web Tokens](http://jwt.io) if the (username, password) pair matches.
 If the match fails, it returns an error message indicating the failure.

 #### Request